htcfreek/SimpleLapsGui/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: :star: Feature or enhancement request
+name: ⭐ Feature or enhancement request
 about: Suggest a new feature or an enhancement.
 title: ''
 labels: enhancement, needs-triage